Note: I have a specialised guide on travel insurance for New Zealand travellers. If you’re a Kiwi, click here.

 - IMG Global is more an expat medical insurance, but can be an option for long-term travellers.

 - HTH is another option, I have no experience with them but they have a decent reputation.

 The company I have been using for the past few years is called World Nomads.
 I’ve been super happy with them, and here’s why:

 - They’re affordable – Their policies are not expensive.
 You can get coverage for trips to almost any region and it won’t cost a fortune.
 Most policies I’ve purchased were around $2 per day.

 - Their coverage limits are high – This will depend on where you’re from, but you should be able to get coverage at the upper limits of what I recommended above, with options to upgrade.

 - You can buy a policy in the middle of your trip – This is probably the main reason I’ve been using World Nomads.
 My trips are rarely planned and it’s not uncommon for me to be travelling several months longer than I expected.
 It is super convenient that I can buy online whenever I want, and don’t need to submit exact travel dates.
 I previously used a New Zealand company called Southern Cross, who were great, but I no longer use them because they don’t have the same flexibility.

 - Getting coverage is easy – Whenever I buy coverage with World Nomads I am literally done in five minutes.
 There’s no long form to fill out.
 I put in my age and destinations, check the policy hasn’t changed since last time, and boom.
 Five minutes.
 It’s that fast.

 Again, I encourage you to check if you’re already covered, and if not, shop around and get the policy that’s best for you.
 Please make sure you read the policy and don’t just check the price.
 It’s important to know exactly what you’re covered for.

-If you’d like to check out what your policy with World Nomads will look like, you can get a quote in less than ten seconds by visiting their site or by using the quick calculator below:
+If you’d like to check out what your policy with World Nomads will look like, you can get a quote in less than ten seconds by visiting their site.

 Still got questions?
 Leave them in the comments below!